getcarina/getcarina.com/_posts/2016-06-17-weekly-news-dockercon-and-release-information.md

 author: Everett Toews <everett.toews@rackspace.com>
 published: true
 excerpt: >
-  We released Docker Engine 1.11.2 today, which includes a key bug fix for containers that need to restart.
-We'll also be at DockerCon next week so if you're attending, drop by the booth to say hi and get a chance to win a Parrot Bebop Quadcopter.
+  We released Docker Engine 1.11.2 today, which includes a key fix for containers that need to restart.
+We'll also be at DockerCon next week, so if you're attending, drop by the booth to say hi and get a chance to win a Parrot Bebop Quadcopter.
 categories:
 - News
 - Docker